-CASE STUDY: Megan McCracken’s Transformative Talk
+CASE STUDY: Megan McCracken’s Transformative Talk for 1000 people

 Rachael, I have a wild idea for my next talk.
 Do you think I’m mad?